-To parameterize this scenario, we consider that every period corresponds to 25 years.
+To parameterize these systems, we consider that every period corresponds to 25 years.
 The average performance of the social security system is given by its average internal rate of return, which is measured by the product of the real wage growth rate and the population growth rate.
-We set them equal respectively to 2% and 1.5% annually.
-The performance of the alternative saving scheme - the claim to physical capital - is indicated by the annual real rate of return, which we set equal to 4.5%, in line with the average real return from the S&P Composite Index over the last hundred years.
-It follows that the average relative performance of the social security system with respect to this other saving scheme is equal to $N = (1 + n) (1 + g) / (1 + r) = (1.015 1.02)^{25} / (1.045)^{25} = 0.8$.
-In other words, social security pays out, on average, 20% less than private savings over the lifecycle.
+The performance of the alternative saving scheme - the claim to physical capital - is indicated by the annual real rate of return.
+Hence, the average relative performance of the social security system with respect to this other saving scheme is equal to $N = (1 + n)^{25} (1 + g)^{25} / (1 + r)^{25}$.
+In other words, social security pays out, on average N% of what the private savings do over the lifecycle.
+Table 1 displays the value of the average relative performance of the social security system, N, and its degree of redistributiveness, α , calculated for these two groups of countries14.
+A strong difference emerges between these two groups.
+Clearly, countries with Beveridgean systems have low values of α - and hence